Nic30/hwtHls/doc/index.rst

 * [Dynamic][SpecDataFlow] - Uses only ready-valid handshake.
 In addition the handshake is integrated with speculation and out-of-order execution only under strict conditions.
 Namely two mentioned techniques only work for a single external memory using LSU.

-* [Calyx] - Calyx is a custom language which specifices the synchronization directly thus there is no implicit synchronization generation or optimization.
+* [Calyx] - Calyx is a custom language which specifies the synchronization directly thus there is no implicit synchronization generation or optimization.
-	The generating of the HDL is based on [CIRCT] a HDL code generator library and works as an iterrative rewrite of the SSA to a AST of a target language.
+	The generating of the HDL is based on [CIRCT] a HDL code generator library and works as an iterative rewrite of the SSA to a AST of a target language.